Developments in the Treatment of Degenerative Knee Arthritis & Meniscal Tears

-Here at The Iveson Clinic, when a patient presents with an arthritic knee or cartilage degeneration, we would start with a detailed assessment and examination of the knee.
+Here at The Iveson Clinic, when a patient presents with an arthritic knee or cartilage degeneration, we would start with a detailed assessment and examination of the knee using our very own inversion tables to get a complete assessment of the situation.
 We would also observe the patient’s general posture, particularly with regard to foot alignment.

-If the knee is warm, swollen and inflamed, treatment is offered to aid recovery such as ice, acupuncture and soft tissue massage.
-The patient will also be offered a personalised, graduated exercise programme to strengthen the muscles supporting the knee joint.
+If the knee is warm, swollen and inflamed, treatment is offered to aid recovery.
+Treatment such as ice, acupuncture and soft tissue massage.
+The patient will also be offered a personalised, graduated exercise programme.
+This will help to strengthen the muscles supporting the knee joint.

 With compliance to the treatment and the home exercise programme, patients usually do well and return to normal everyday activities with little or no discomfort.

-Of course, there will still be the occasional patient who continues to have symptoms such as locking or giving way and who may therefore need to seek specialist orthopaedic advice, but it’s good to know that surgical intervention is not required for many knee problems.
+Of course, there will still be the occasional patient who continues to have symptoms such as locking or giving way and who may therefore need to seek specialist orthopaedic advice.
+However it’s good to know that surgical intervention is not required for many knee problems.